Grants for Academic Purposes

 Additional Research Grant Fund for DPhil students

 The college has an Additional Research Grant Fund for DPhil students.
-Awards (up to a maximum of £750 per application) will be given to help fund primary research (including, but not limited to, fieldwork, visits to archives, and so on) necessary for the completion of your doctorate.
+Awards (up to a maximum of £750 per application) will be given to help fund primary research that is necessary for the completion of your doctorate (including, but not limited to, fieldwork, visits to archives, and so on).

 Applicants must seek to secure matching funding from their Department/Faculty, or other sources, where available.
 However, should these applications be unsuccessful, your application for the Additional Research Grant will not be automatically rejected.

-This fund is not intended to fund the dissemination of research or attendance at conferences or for activities not related to your degree.
-Moreover, it will not be awarded to fund living costs in Oxford.
+Please note that this fund is not intended to fund the dissemination of research, attendance at conferences, or for activities not related to your degree.
+(For financial support for those activities, please see College Academic Grants (above), and Grants and Prizes for Non-Academic Purposes (below).)
+Moreover, Additional Research Grants will not be awarded to fund living costs in Oxford, the purchase of personal IT equipment (i.e. spare monitors, general-purpose hardware, laptops, or printers), furniture, or consumables of any kind.

 There are two rounds of funding awards each year: one in Hilary Term and one in Trinity Term.
-Further details, and how to apply, will be e-mailed to graduate students in advance of those deadlines.
+Further details, and instructions for applicants, will be e-mailed to graduate students in advance of those deadlines.

 Grants and Prizes for Non-Academic Purposes